raymondDangdat/personal-income-ui/README.md

 # personal_income_app_ui

-A new Flutter application.
+A Personal Income App UI

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project basically makes use of different widgets to build bar chats, custom scroll views for progress bar

 A few resources to get you started if this is your first Flutter project: